Special Weather Statement issued for Central Highlands, Estancia Valley by NWS - News Break

 Special Weather Statement issued for Central Highlands, Estancia Valley by NWS

-Effective: 2021-07-12 18:24:00 MDT Expires: 2021-07-12 21:15:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If threatening weather approaches your area, take shelter in a sturdy building.
-Target Area: Central Highlands; Estancia Valley SIGNIFICANT WEATHER ADVISORY FOR NORTHEASTERN TORRANCE COUNTY UNTIL 915 PM MDT At 838 PM MDT, Doppler radar was tracking a strong thunderstorm 10 miles south of Clines Corners, or 26 miles east of Moriarty, moving southwest at 20 mph.
-Dime size hail and wind gusts up to 50 mph will be possible with this storm.
-This storm will remain over mainly rural areas of northeastern Torrance County.
-This includes Highway 285 between Mile Markers 228 and 245.alerts.weather.gov
+Effective: 2021-07-23 14:51:00 MDT Expires: 2021-07-23 16:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Torrential rainfall is also occurring with this storm, and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Heavy rains will cause water to pond on roads and in low spots.
+Fast running water will quickly fill arroyos and ditches.
+Target Area: Central Highlands; Estancia Valley SIGNIFICANT WEATHER ADVISORY FOR CENTRAL TORRANCE COUNTY UNTIL 400 PM MDT At 325 PM MDT, Doppler radar was tracking a strong thunderstorm 15 miles west of Encino, or 19 miles east of Estancia, moving west at 25 mph.
+Nickel size hail and wind gusts up to 50 mph will be possible with this storm.
+Locations impacted include Moriarty, Estancia and McIntosh.
+This includes the following highways Highway 285 between Mile Markers 231 and 239.
+Highway 60 between Mile Markers 225 and 248.alerts.weather.gov

 Comments / 0